 Presidential Decree No.1067-A

-Presidential Decree No.1067-A is a piece of legislation that was drafted under the administration of President Ferdinand Marcos and was officially adopted on January 1, 1977.
-Thanks to this Presidential Decree, casinos on the territory of the Philippines were finally legalized.
+Presidential Decree No.1067-A was drafted during the administration of President Ferdinand Marcos and was officially adopted on January 1, 1977.
+Thanks to this decree, casinos within the Philippines were finally legalized.

-The main purpose of legalizing casinos in the Philippines was to improve the infrastructure and economy of the country, especially within Metro Manila.
-The legalization of land-based casinos led to a booming gambling industry that helped the development of the tourist industry in the Philippines.
-By offering more options for entertainment for tourists, the archipelago was able to attract even more tourists and put them in the mood to spend their money on casino games.
+The primary goal of legalizing casinos was to improve the country’s infrastructure and economy, particularly in Metro Manila.
+The legalization of land-based casinos sparked a booming gambling sector that, in turn, boosted tourism throughout the Philippines.
+By offering more entertainment options, the archipelago attracted additional visitors who were willing to spend money on casino games.

-The responsibilities of PAGCOR were also defined by the Presidential Decree, giving a definition of its function as well as the way revenue will be accumulated and handled by the regulatory body.
+The responsibilities of PAGCOR were also outlined in the decree, defining its functions as well as the manner in which revenue would be collected and managed by the regulator.

 Presidential Decree No. 1602

 On June 11, 1978, President Ferdinand Marcos signed Presidential Decree No. 1602 into law.
-This piece of legislation was adopted to introduce harsher penalties for those who break the law and participate in illegal gambling activities.
-Under section 1 of Presidential Decree No. 1602, one could see a list of all gambling activities that are deemed unlawful and could lead to a penalty of imprisonment or a fine of not more than six thousand pesos.
+The legislation was enacted to introduce harsher penalties for anyone who breaks the law by engaging in illegal gambling.
+Section 1 of the decree lists all gambling activities considered unlawful, each carrying possible penalties of imprisonment or a fine of no more than six thousand pesos.

 Republic Act 7922

-It was on February 4, 1995, that Republic Act 7922 was signed, establishing the Cagayan Economic Zone Authority (CEZA) as well as other economic zones on the territory of the country.
-The purpose of defining the different economic zones within the Philippines was to help each one of them to properly develop while the respective jurisdictions in every area regulate gambling in accordance with the established gambling laws.
+On February 4, 1995, Republic Act 7922 was signed, establishing the Cagayan Economic Zone Authority (CEZA) and other economic zones across the country.
+Defining these zones was intended to foster their development while allowing each jurisdiction to regulate gambling in line with national laws.

-Thanks to Republic Act 7922, the Cagayan Freeport was created, offering easier trading via the channels in the Pacific Ocean and China Sea.
-Thanks to them, the Cagayan economic zone was able to trade with the Far East as well as countries in Southeast Asia and North America.
+Republic Act 7922 also created the Cagayan Freeport, which provided easier access to trading routes in the Pacific Ocean and the China Sea.
+As a result, the Cagayan economic zone could engage in trade with the Far East as well as countries in Southeast Asia and North America.

-Under Republic Act 7922, ecozones could operate themselves and help the development of the financial, industrial, tourism, commercial, and other areas in the respective zones in the Philippines.
-Under the same act, the Cagayan province was granted an exclusive right to operate independently from PAGCOR.
-This means that the ecozone is authorized to issue licenses to casino operators that wish to conduct gambling services on the territory of Cagayan.
+Under the act, ecozones were permitted to govern themselves and advance financial, industrial, tourism, commercial, and other sectors within their respective areas.
+In addition, Cagayan province received the exclusive right to operate independently of PAGCOR, allowing the ecozone to issue licenses to casino operators seeking to offer gambling services within Cagayan.

 Republic Act 9287

-Pressured by the public’s demand for stricter regulations on number games, Congress enacted Republic Act 9287 in 2004.
-The law was targeting mainly illegal conduct and participation in Jueteng games.
-Up until Republic Act 9287 came into effect, there were many loopholes in the law, allowing numerous Filipinos to bet on the number game without facing any penalties.
+Responding to public demand for stricter oversight of number games, Congress enacted Republic Act 9287 in 2004.
+The law focuses primarily on illegal conduct and participation in Jueteng.
+Before it took effect, numerous loopholes allowed Filipinos to bet on the game without facing penalties.

-While number games were described as illegal in Presidential Decree No. 1602, there were no clear definitions of activities that count as number games.
-To prevent defenders from taking advantage of such misunderstanding, Republic Act 9287 replaces the phrase “numbers game” with a much clearer definition, deeming “other illegal gambling activity devised in order to elude prosecution” as an illegal act that may lead to penalties.
-The act also specifically targets games like jueteng, Jai Alai, Last Two, Masiao, and others.
+Although Presidential Decree No. 1602 deemed number games illegal, it did not clearly define which activities qualified.
+To close this gap, Republic Act 9287 replaced the vague term “numbers game” with a precise definition, labeling “any other illegal gambling activity devised to evade prosecution” as an offense subject to penalties.
+The act specifically targets games such as jueteng, Jai Alai, Last Two, Masiao, and others.

 Executive Order No. 13

-On February 2, 2017, the Philippines ‘ President Rodrigo Duterte signed Executive Order No. 13 into law.
-The new law allowed Filipino authorities to effectively combat illegal gaming after there was a reorganization in the structure and operations of governing bodies in the Philippines.
-The new law came into effect after the Philippine National Police (PNP) and the National Bureau Investigation (NBI) halted anti-drug operations, with the responsibilities for these matters being shifted towards the Philippine Drug Enforcement Agency.
+On February 2, 2017, President Rodrigo Duterte signed Executive Order No. 13 into law.
+This order empowered Filipino authorities to combat illegal gaming more effectively following a reorganization of the country’s regulatory bodies.
+The law took effect after the Philippine National Police (PNP) and the National Bureau of Investigation (NBI) suspended anti-drug operations, transferring those duties to the Philippine Drug Enforcement Agency.

 Republic Act 10927

 On November 4, 2017, the Anti-Money Laundering Council of the Philippines introduced Republic Act 10927.
-This piece of legislation is an amended version of the Anti-Money Laundering Act of 2001, making sure to clarify any misunderstandings that arose from the previous legislation.
-Republic Act 10927 provides better regulation on gambling operators on the territory of the Philippines.
+This legislation amends the Anti-Money Laundering Act of 2001, addressing ambiguities in the original law.
+Republic Act 10927 strengthens oversight of gambling operators within the Philippines.

-Under this law, only players who are not based in the Philippines can legally play at online casinos that operate on local servers.
-Meanwhile, Filipinos are not allowed to place wagers on locally licensed gaming websites.
-That said, as there is no restriction on Filipino players enjoying online gambling at foreign websites, they can legally play on offshore casino sites.
+Under the act, only players who are not based in the Philippines may legally use online casinos hosted on local servers.
+Filipino residents cannot wager on locally licensed gaming websites.
+However, because there is no prohibition on playing at foreign sites, Filipinos may legally gamble on offshore casino platforms.

 House Bill 8910

-House Bill 8910 is a bill that was proposed in order to regulate e-sabong (cockfighting).
-The bill received Congress’ approval in February 2019 and aims to regulate the sport across several online platforms and determine a way to generate revenue that would contribute to the development of the country’s economy.
+House Bill 8910 was proposed to regulate e-sabong (cockfighting).
+The bill received congressional approval in February 2019 and seeks to oversee the sport across various online platforms while generating revenue to support the nation’s economy.

 Online Gambling in the Philippines

-When it comes to online gambling, one should keep in mind that the law differentiates between players based within and outside the borders of the Philippines.
-While PAGCOR is the regulatory body that issues licenses to casino companies that wish to operate in the Philippines, these operators are allowed to only accept players who are based outside the archipelago.
+When it comes to online gambling, keep in mind that the law differentiates between players inside and outside the borders of the Philippines.
+While PAGCOR is the regulatory body that issues licenses to casino companies wishing to operate in the Philippines, these operators are allowed to accept only players based outside the archipelago.

-Under Republic Act 10927, players who are based on the territory of the Philippines are not allowed to register or play for real money on websites that have been licensed by PAGCOR.
-Even while being overseas, Filipinos will not be able to Even though the laws are clear about restricting Filipino residents from placing wagers on casinos that operate in the Philippines, this does not mean they do not have other options for playing online.
+Under Republic Act 10927, players who are physically in the Philippines are not allowed to register or play for real money on websites licensed by PAGCOR.
+Even while overseas, Filipinos will not be able to access these sites.
+Although the laws clearly restrict Filipino residents from placing wagers on casinos operating in the Philippines, they still have other options for playing online.

 Applicable POGO License Fees

-If you are interested in the cost of applying for a license, you can see updated information on all applicable fees on the official websites of PAGCOR.
-The fees that operators are required to pay will depend on the type of license they apply for as well as on the fact if the operator is simply renewing their license or is applying for a new one.
+If you are interested in the cost of applying for a license, you can find updated information on all applicable fees on the official PAGCOR website.
+The fees operators must pay depend on the type of license they seek and on whether the operator is renewing an existing license or applying for a new one.

-If an operator is applying for a remote gaming license, the application and processing fee may amount to $150,000 if the license is for online casino services or $120,000 for a sports betting/sports betting on regulated wagering events license.
+If an operator is applying for a remote gaming license, the application and processing fee may amount to $150,000 for online casino services or $120,000 for a sports-betting license covering regulated wagering events.

-As for the license fee itself, online casino providers will be required to pay $200,000, while sports betting/sports betting on regulated wagering events impose a fee of $150,000.
-License holders are also expected to pay a one-time performance/security bond fee of $300,000.
-Those who would like to renew their licenses will need to pay $150,000 for an online casino license and $120,000 for a license for sports betting/sports betting on regulated wagering events.
+As for the license fee itself, online casino providers are required to pay $200,000, while a license for sports betting on regulated wagering events costs $150,000.
+License holders are also expected to pay a one-time performance/security bond of $300,000.
+Those who wish to renew their licenses must pay $150,000 for an online casino license and $120,000 for a sports-betting license covering regulated wagering events.

-There are a few other fees that applicants may need to pay, depending on the types of products they would like to apply for.
-For instance, operators who wish to offer live streaming casino services will be required to pay an application and processing fee of $120,000.
-Other types of fees that applicants will be required to pay can be seen on the official website of the licensing authority.
+Applicants may incur additional fees depending on the products they intend to offer.
+For instance, operators who wish to provide live-streaming casino services must pay an application and processing fee of $120,000.
+Other applicable fees can be found on the official website of the licensing authority.

 Closing Thoughts

-With a long history of gambling, the Philippines is a country where this industry is well-developed and regulated so it can help the growth of the local economy.
-The gaming sector on the archipelago is regulated by two main authorities – PAGCOR and the Cagayan Special Economic Zone.
-While both of these regulators can issue operational licenses for land-based gambling, only PAGCOR is authorized to issue licenses for online gambling operations.
+With a long history of gambling, the Philippines has developed a well-regulated industry that supports the growth of the local economy.
+The gaming sector on the archipelago is regulated by two main authorities: PAGCOR and the Cagayan Special Economic Zone.
+While both regulators can issue operational licenses for land-based gambling, only PAGCOR is authorized to issue licenses for online gambling operations.

-The legal gambling age in the Philippines is 21 but Filipinos must keep in mind that they are not allowed to play at online casinos that have been licensed by the local regulator.
-Instead, players based in the Philippines can opt for making bets at offshore online casinos licensed by other jurisdictions.
+The legal gambling age in the Philippines is 21, but Filipinos must remember that they are not allowed to play at online casinos licensed by the local regulator.
+Instead, players based in the Philippines can place bets at offshore online casinos licensed by other jurisdictions.

-The current laws are clear about online casinos licensed by the Filipino authorities being able to accept only players outside the Philippines.
-That said, as there is no law forbidding Filipinos to play online, there are plenty of offshore options that players from the Philippines will most definitely appreciate.
+Current laws state that online casinos licensed by Filipino authorities may accept only players outside the Philippines.
+However, because there is no law forbidding Filipinos from playing online, plenty of offshore options remain available for local players.